-Digital Humanities and Journalism @Insight Galway We're researching social media solutions for journalists and digital archivists
+Digital Humanities and Journalism @Insight NUI Galway We're researching social media solutions for journalists and digital archivists

 We’re applying social semantic technologies to the field of journalism and digital humanities.
 Most news now breaks on the social web and journalists have to manually search for text, images and videos which at times can feel like finding a needle in a haystack.
 We are working to create solutions to help journalists find those needles more easily and help archivists to index, link and contextualise material.